trilitech/tezos-developer-docs/docs/reference/unity/MessageReceiver.md

 ### `public event Action<AccountInfo> AccountDisconnected`

-Runs when an account disconnects.
+Runs when an account disconnects successfully.
 Returns a `TezosSDK.Beacon.AccountInfo` object with information that includes the address of the connected account.

 ### `public event Action<OperationResult> ContractCallCompleted`